-Though renowned for growing in the same substrate as edible mushrooms in commercial farms, we wouldn’t recommend asking your local farmer if you can have a browse of their beds.
+Though renowned for growing in the same substrate as edible mushrooms on commercial farms, we wouldn’t recommend asking your local farmer if you can have a browse of their beds.
 Luckily P. cinctulus also grows in the wild on compost piles, lawns that are rich in fertilizer, and very occasionally on the dung of animals such as horses.
-Foragers may find these mushrooms growing alone or in large patches, either as lots of single mushrooms or in little clumps.
+Foragers may find these mushrooms growing alone or in large patches, either as many single mushrooms or in little clumps.

 Where do Panaeolus cinctulus grow?

 P. cinctulus is a cosmopolitan species, meaning that it grows all around the world.
-It has been found in the USA in all 50 states, and on every continent except for Antarctica.
+It has been found in the USA in all 50 states and every continent except Antarctica.
 Due to its wide distribution, the origins of this mushroom are uncertain—a factor which may have been further confused by commercial edible mushroom cultivators shipping spawn contaminated with P. cinctulus around the world.